Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 Below, we’ll talk more about these points, and go through how to create an online course step by step.

 Choosing a compelling topic is the first, essential step to creating engaging online courses.
-But figuring out what the heck you’re going to teach is often the first place creators like yourself get stuck, too.
+But figuring out what the heck you’re going to teach is often the first place creators get stuck.

 If you have your topic picked out—perhaps because you already have a niche or an interest that people know you for—then you can jump straight to step #2, clearly defining what we call your “ideal member.”

 If you’re looking to create an online learning course but you don’t yet have a topic, here are three not-so-obvious questions that can help you pick a compelling one: